Study of the $in ^{34}$Ar($\alpha,p$)$^{37}$K reaction rate via proton scattering on $^{37}$K, and its impact on properties of modeled X-Ray bursts: Introduction

 \section{Introduction}

 Type I X-Ray Burst (XRB) nucleosynthesis occurs when H- and He-rich material is accreted onto the surface of a neutron star.
-This happens when the neutron star is in a low-mass ($<1-2$ M$_\odot$) X-ray binary system with a hydrogen- and/or helium-rich donor, such as a main sequence star.
+This happens when the neutron star is in a low-mass X-ray binary system with a hydrogen- and/or helium-rich donor, such as a main sequence star.
 The surface material then seeds the resulting nuclear reactions, which first consist of nuclear burning that occurs on the surface during accretion through the Hot Carbon-Nitrogen-Oxygen (HCNO) cycles, and then the thermonuclear runaway during the XRB.
-This runaway occurs when surface thermodynamic conditions reach extreme levels related to a critical accretion rate, leading to a thin-shell instability \cite{hansen_steady-state_1975}.
-In this mildly degenerate shell, thermal energy from nucleosynthesis is not dissipated, and instead feeds back into the rising thermodynamics, resulting in a shell-flash.
-The triple-alpha $(3\alpha)$ process drives this flash, and the energy released allows alternate reactions to bypass the time-limited steps in the HCNO cycle until finally a breakout reaction routes into the runaway thermonuclear nucleosynthesis known as the XRB.
-The burst is identified by the primary observable, a release of photons in the X-ray spectrum, known as the ``light-curve" characterized by a rapid increase in flux, followed by an exponential decay.
-Type I XRB's can last $10-100$ s, reach peak temperatures of $1-2$ GK, recur over periods of hours to days, and release $10^{39}-10^{40}$ ergs of energy.
+This runaway occurs when the temperature-dependent triple-$\alpha$ reaction rate increases, significantly contributing energy to the system and leading to a thin-shell instability \cite{hansen_steady-state_1975}.
+In this mildly degenerate shell, thermal energy from nucleosynthesis is not dissipated, and instead feeds back into the rising temperature, resulting in a shell-flash.
+The rising temperature allows additional nuclear reactions that lead to breakout of the hCNO cycles and subsequent nucleosynthesis via the $\alpha,p$ and $rp$ processes giving rise to the X-ray burst.
+The burst is identified by the primary observable, a release of photons in the X-ray spectrum, known as the ``light-curve", characterized by a rapid increase in flux, followed by an exponential decay.
+Type I XRBs can last $10-100$ s, reach peak temperatures of $1-2$ GK in the nuclear burning layer, recur over periods of hours to days, and release approximately $10^{39}-10^{40}$ ergs of energy.